 Only courses in which a student has earned a "C" or better may be applied to the minor.
 Students are limited to one minor in the Accounting and Management and Organizational Behavior programs.
-Students (except for Bachelor of Arts in Management students) seeking a minor in Accounting must complete with a grade of "C" or better 21 semester credit hours which must include ACCT 111(3), 112(3), 211(3), 212(3); ECON 102(3); and at least six credit hours of 300-level courses in Accounting.
+Students (except for Bachelor of Arts in Management students) seeking a minor in Accounting must complete with a grade of "C" or better 21 semester credit hours which must include ACCT 111(3), 112(3), 211(3) and 212(3); ECON 102(3); and at least six credit hours of 300-level courses in Accounting.

-A Bachelor of Arts in Management student seeking a minor in Accounting must complete with a grade of "C" or better the following courses and their prerequisite: ACCT 211, ACCT 212, ACCT 311, ACCT 312, ACCT 313 and ACCT 315.
+A Bachelor of Arts in Management or Bachelor of Business Administration in Management and Organizational Behavior student seeking a minor in Accounting must complete with a grade of "C" or better the following courses and their prerequisite: ACCT 211, ACCT 212, ACCT 311, ACCT 312, ACCT 313 and ACCT 315.